-An increasingly dangerous threat that Maritime Logistics is facing right now is Port Congestion.
+Port Congestions is an increasingly dangerous threat that Maritime Logistics is facing right now.
 It is when ships arriving at the port cannot load or unload, as the port capacity is already full.
 The only choice for the ships it to queue up and wait for their turn to get a spot at the port.
 The average waiting time at the ports have gone up, for instance at the German Port of Bremerhaven it has increased from 45 to 55 hours.
 There is a chain of problems that lead up to Port Congestion, which is then followed by its own set of bad consequences.

 Port congestion creates pressure on cargo owners, shipping lines and in turn on Port Management.
 The Port Management needs to increase efficiency in handling the ships, expand the infrastructure of the ports and hire more workers.
 These factors collectively force the shipping companies to increase operational costs, as they might lose their credibility to transport goods at the promised time.
 Congestion also means the cargo can miss their connecting ships or trucks to different destinations and scheduling problems.

-How are shipping companies affected because of Congestion?
+How are shipping companies affected because of Port Congestion?

 Ports are an integral part of international trade.
 According to UNCTAD, Maritime